Vietnam.vn - Nền tảng quảng bá Việt Nam

 At the meeting, comrade Le Quoc Minh gave an overview of the development of domestic and international press, the innovation trend of modern press; shared about the activities of the Journalists Association in uniting, gathering members, improving skills and expertise; the role and contributions of female journalists to the development of Vietnamese press.

 The President of the Vietnam Journalists Association also highly appreciated the role of the Ha Tinh Women Journalists Club in carrying out political tasks, contributing to enriching the press life in the area.
-At the same time, he hoped that the Ha Tinh Women Journalists Club would continue to innovate and be creative, contributing to the development of the press in Ha Tinh and the whole country.
+At the same time, he hoped that the Ha Tinh Women Journalists Club would continue to innovate and be creative, contributing to the development of Ha Tinh and the whole country's press.

 Ha Tinh Women Journalists Club contributes to enriching journalistic life